 Umbrella insurance extends the boundaries of your current insurance policies.
 In short, this type of insurance policy is a way of protecting yourself in times when you may be financially liable.
 For example, you may need extended coverage with an umbrella policy if a neighbor trips over a hole on your property and sues you for the cost of their medical bills.
 An umbrella insurance policy will cover these financial costs.

 One of the most expensive things to own is a car.
 That is why you may find yourself on the back foot if your car is damaged in an accident.
-Even worse, you may also be forced to pay for the other party’s car damage if they can prove that the accident was your fault.
+Even worse, you may also be forced to pay for the other party’s car damage if they can prove that the accident was your fault, and they have a good car accident lawyer.
 That is why car insurance is a legal responsibility in some countries.
 Car insurance will help you cover the repair costs if you happen to have a car accident.
 It will also help to cover the cost of any damage that was not your fault.

 There will always come a time when you fall ill.
 Most common illnesses are easy enough to shrug off with plenty of rest.
 However, other illnesses can result in a hospital stay, surgery, or require you to take time off work.
 That is why a health insurance policy can help cover your hospital bills and keep a roof over your head until you are well enough to return to work.
 It all depends on the type of health insurance policy you acquire.